ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 - The ranking given by the PageRank is smoother than the simple frequency.
 - The Top 10 is definitely not exactly the same.

-Which one is more useful?
-Linking back to our original question, I am trying to find the most important sneakers, which are the ones that gives highest net profit.
+Which one is more useful? *Thinking back to our original question*, I am trying to find a way to predict and identify the sneakers that give highest net profit in a stable way.
 Therefore, the next step is going to bring the metric of 'net profit = sale price - retail price', and see whether the sneaker with higher net profit on average will have a higher ranking.
 We will visualize this first.

 ## Visualizing the rankings with mean and standard deviation of net profits